CharlesCara/DatastreamDSWS2R/README.md

 This package is not provided by LSEG or an affiliate.
 I have written this package to help my work at Absolute Strategy Research.
 We are happy to make it available for others to use, but we offer or imply no warranty.

+## Update 1.9.12
+Fixed Expired token error due to change in default response format from DSWS server

 ## Update 1.9.8
 Change branding from Refinitiv to LSEG